chernousov-m/chernousov-m.github.io/content/blog/serialize-this.md

 		let task = Task {
 			await closure()
 		}
-		currentTask = Task {
-			// we cannot just cast our task, so we create a new one for
-			// subsequent calls to await on
+		// we create a new one for subsequent calls to await on currentTask = Task {
 			_ = await task.value
 		}
 		return await task.value